IsaiahGiebel/games/README.md

-This is the classic 2048 game created using the Phaser 3 framework.
+The classic 2048 game created using the Phaser 3 framework.